firmstep-public/trainingdayone/README.md

 *  How to access the state information of one Terraform template, from another Terraform template.

+### NOTE
+It is important to note that this tutorial assumes you have your own IAM User that has restricted permissions and MFA enabled (Which will use the local AWS profile name of `securityaccount`), and a second role (and aws profile) that has more elevated permissions to run Terraform with called `terraformrole`.
+This could be within the same AWS Account, or across multiple AWS accounts.
+If you haven't got this configured, then [start by doing that.](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)

 ## Tasks
 1. Install `aws-vault` and `awscli` and `terraform`